About the Major

 By the beginning of their spring semester junior year, psychology majors who have earned at least a B+ average in all psychology courses and at least a B average in all nonpsychology courses are eligible to pursue honors in psychology by writing a thesis.
-A student must have a faculty advisor in order to write a thesis.
+A student must have a faculty advisor to write a thesis.
 An advisor should be secured by spring of the junior year through discussion with appropriate faculty.
 Honors will be awarded only if both the advisor and a second faculty reader evaluate the thesis worthy of honors.

 Students who receive an AP score of 5 or 4 or an IB score of 6 or 7 in Psychology can elect to opt out of taking introductory psychology (PSYC105).
-In this case, the AP score will be counted as 1 credit towards the introductory psychology requirement.
+In this case, the AP score will be counted as one1 credit toward the introductory psychology requirement.
 Such a credit counts as a transfer credit and as a nongraded course.
 As such, it cannot be used toward admission to the major.
 AP credit in Statistics cannot be used in place of the statistics course requirement.

 Learning a language other than one’s own enhances engagement with persons from other cultures.
-Psychology majors are required to work toward second language proficiency.
-For commonly taught languages, students must demonstrate intermediate level mastery (proficiency equivalent to completion of an Intermediate II course).
-For less-commonly taught languages, students must demonstrate introductory level mastery (proficiency equivalent to completion of an Introductory II course).
+Psychology majors are required to work toward second-language proficiency.
+For commonly taught languages, students must demonstrate intermediate-level mastery (proficiency equivalent to completion of an Intermediate II course).
+For less-commonly-taught languages, students must demonstrate introductory-level mastery (proficiency equivalent to completion of an Introductory II course).
 Students for whom English is a second language or who can demonstrate mastery of a second language at the intermediate level (by putting language placement test results on file in Psychology Department) may opt out of the language requirement.

 Concentrations.
 The department has optional concentrations within the major in cognitive science and in cultural psychology.
 These concentrations are paths through the major that allow specialization in either of these areas.